learn-co-students/dsc-conditionals-lab-onl01-dtsc-ft-052620/README.md

 # conditionals go here
 ```

 Finally, let's take a string and see if it ends with a certain substring.
-If it does, assign the variable `ends_with` to either `True` or `False`.
-For example, we have the string "School" and we want to know if it ends with the sub-string "cool".
+If it does, assign the variable `ends_with` to `True`, and if it does not, assign it to `False`.
+For example, if have the string "School" and we want to know if it ends with the sub-string "cool".
 In this case it does not, so, we would assign `False` to the variable `ends_with`.

 ```python